program offerings for 2021-22 season

 SLSQ are thrilled to announce a new creation and a unique collaborative venture: an octet for strings by the renowned Osvaldo Golijov.
 The new work offers presenters an opportunity to foster an unusual collaboration and connection between a long-established ensemble (in this case, the SLSQ) and four locally based “solo" string players (two violins, viola, cello), who may in fact be soloists, orchestral section leaders, or exceptionally talented conservatory or university students.

 Special Offering: “Haydn Discovery”, an in-concert exploration of a Haydn string quartet as the first half of a program, led by Geoff Nuttall.

-In addition to the above collaboration with Gilles Vonsattel, other collaborations with pianists Stephen Prutsman, Inon Barnaton, and Anne-Marie McDermott can be considered on a case-by-case basis.
+SLSQ is happy to collaborate with various musicians including pianists Gilles Vonsattel, Stephen Prutsman, Inon Barnaton, and Anne-Marie McDermott.
+These can be considered on a case-by-case basis.